 Adding to this quantitative concern, there has been a longstanding appreciation of (1) the possibility of partial connectedness of IP modules, largely due to local policy considerations, and (2) the application level structure of the Internet and how it bears on the definition of just what the Internet is.
 Clark et al. (1991) thus include in their definition systems with "partial IP connectivity, restricted by policy filters" as well as systems with "e-mail connectivity to the Internet, whether or not a mail gateway or mail object transformation is required" (p.
-10).352 The crucial point with this broader definition is that transitive IP connectivity is not mandatory to being part of the Internet-in fact, arbitrary connections between Application Level Gateways (ALGs) and end host applications will do.353
+10).352 The crucial point with this broader definition is that transitive IP connectivity is not mandatory to being considered part of the Internet-in fact, arbitrary connections between an Application Level Gateways (ALGs) and an end host application will do.353

 Another important if not vital aspect of the Internet 'up the stack' has been the name resolution typically required to obtain a routable IP address of a desired service (or any address, for that matter) in the first place.
-Without a standard means to dynamically map from largely invariable and static names to arbitrary and volatile addresses the Internet would still 'work as advertised' - but it would clearly entail a significant burden for host applications to keep track of any pertinent address changes.354 Thus it could be argued that a broad notion of the Internet would best be conceived not primarily as a set of applications connectivity graphs beyond the 'core Internet', but as a name-based application level scope that is bound only loosely to any topological addresses, at whichever layer of abstraction (Piscitello and Chapin 1993, pp. 526 ff.).
-In such a setting, the defining moment of the Internet would be the names of services plus ways to resolve these names into addresses, not the physical addresses of IP modules, or source routes (also referred to as 'bang paths') to email recipients outside the core Internet.355
+Without a standard means to dynamically map from largely invariable and static names to arbitrary and volatile addresses the Internet would still 'work as advertised', but it would clearly entail a significant burden for host applications to keep track of any pertinent address changes.354 It could thus be argued that a broad notion of the Internet would best be conceived not primarily as a set of applications connectivity graphs beyond the 'core Internet', but as a name-based application level scope that is bound only loosely to any topological addresses, at whichever layer of abstraction (Piscitello and Chapin 1993, pp. 526 ff.).
+The defining moment of the Internet would thus be the names of services plus ways to resolve these names into addresses, not the physical addresses of IP modules or source routes ('bang paths')355 to email recipients outside the core Internet.